Custom Post Processing in Unity URP: Full Guide [Shader Graph + Code]

 First, we need the actual shader that will process our image.

-If you are familiar with shaders already, you might be happy to know that its format is the same as the ones we have always used (instead of the Post Processing Stack V2 that changed stuff a bit).
+If you are familiar with shaders already (and if you're not, check out my intro to writing shaders in Unity), you might be happy to know that its format is the same as the ones we have always used (instead of the Post Processing Stack V2 that changed stuff a bit).

 You can create it both in Shader Graph: